jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 It's safe to say that IBM would not have distributed a COMPAQ binary; if IBM had distributed any BASIC binary at all, it would have been their own **BASICA.COM**.
-Of course, the problem with IBM's **BASICA.COM** is that it also requires an IBM PC with ROM BASIC installed, which is why someone copied the COMPAQ version of BASIC (it has no ROM dependencies).
+Of course, the problem with IBM's **BASICA.COM** is that it also requires an IBM PC with ROM BASIC installed, which is why some people would have preferred the COMPAQ version: it has no ROM dependencies.

 Anyway, I've deleted **BASICA.EXE**.
 The proper thing to do -- and what any purchaser of this game would have to do -- is boot a machine with an appropriate version of DOS and use the BASIC binary included with DOS to run this game.